-- Lock The term "lock" is used to refer to both record (byterange) locks as well as file (share) locks unless specifically stated otherwise. - The "Server" is the entity responsible for coordinating Server client access to a set of file systems.
+- Lock The term "lock" is used to refer to both record (byterange) locks as well as share reservations unless specifically stated otherwise. - Server The "Server" is the entity responsible for coordinating client access to a set of filesystems. - Stable Storage

-Stable Storage NFS version 4 servers must be able to recover without data loss from multiple power failures (including cascading power failures, that is, several power failures in quick succession), operating system failures, and hardware failure of components other than the storage medium itself (for example, disk, nonvolatile RAM).
+NFS version 4 servers must be able to recover without data loss from multiple power failures (including cascading power failures, that is, several power failures in quick succession), operating system failures, and hardware failure of components other than the storage medium itself (for example, disk, nonvolatile RAM).

-Shepler, et al. Standards Track [Page 11] Some examples of stable storage that are allowable for an NFS server include:
+Some examples of stable storage that are allowable for an NFS server include:

-- 1. Media commit of data, that is, the modified data has been successfully written to the disk media, for example, the disk platter. - 2.
+- Media commit of data, that is, the modified data has been successfully written to the disk media, for example, the disk platter. - 2.
 An immediate reply disk drive with battery-backed ondrive intermediate storage or uninterruptible power system (UPS). - 3.
 Server commit of data with battery-backed intermediate storage and recovery software. - 4.
-Cache commit with uninterruptible power system (UPS) and recovery software. - Stateid A 64-bit quantity returned by a server that uniquely defines the locking state granted by the server for a specific lock owner for a specific file.
+Cache commit with uninterruptible power system (UPS) and recovery software. - Stateid A 128-bit quantity returned by a server that uniquely defines the open and locking state provided by the server for a specific open or lock owner for a specific file.